 The question should really be, why not?

-The traditional way is users fully figure out when and how to setup/update the target schema themselves, including the specific schema.
+The traditional way is users fully figure out when and how to set up/update the target schema themselves, including the specific schema.
 Indexing flows often span multiple systems.
 For example:

 On the target store: